SELF-Software-Evolution-Lab/StandardIoTDataManager/README.md

-# xrepo
+# Experiment Repository

+The Experiment Repository is a tool designed to help the standardization and storage of experiment's data

+## Development

 This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).

-## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: